Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 #### DebugMode

-Code for DebugMode component is pretty straightforward, with all patterns that we learned in this article.
-So here is the whole implementation:
+Code for `DebugMode` component is pretty straightforward.
+We're gonna use all patterns that we've already learned in this article.
+Here is the whole implementation:

 ```js
 // @ts-check